 Educational: SCS engages with students and community members through many education programs, including professional internships, student matinees, free youth tickets, educational newsletters, lesson plans for teachers, symposiums, and in-school visits.

-Larry has been a theatre professional for over 35 years and has begun his second year at SCS.
+Larry has been a theatre professional for over 35 years and has been with SCS since 2020.
 Previously he was Executive Director of Circus Flora in St. Louis, MO, Executive Director of West Virginia Public Theatre, and was the co-founder and producing artistic director of Avalon Theatre Company.
 He holds a BFA in Theatre Arts from Stephens College and has completed the coursework for his MFA in Arts Management and Leadership.